 An important convention in Boys' Love manga is the division of characters into 'dyads' of a sexual top and bottom, a dominant and submissive, penetrating and penetrated.
 They are referred to as the seme and uke in Japanese, the words borrowed from martial arts terms meaning 'attacker' and 'receiver' respectively.
 The dichotomy is often obvious through the appearance of the characters or their behaviour patterns.
 If physical appearance is to be the deciding factor, it is naturally the case for the dominant partner in the relationship, the seme, to be the more masculine: broader of shoulders and larger of frame, while the submissive partner or the uke is slender and feminine.
 But it must be remembered that this is not always the case.
 Yaoi author Minami Haruka, whose works are famously explicit, draws her ukes with a near-child-like appearance, bringing disturbing paedophilic associations to the uninitiated mind, though regular readers of her work consider some of her works to be among the hallmarks of the hard yaoi genre.
-Sometimes the submissive partner or the appearance is to be hard yaoi genre.
+Sometimes the characters look similar enough in appearance but are distinguishable through speech patterns; since Japanese possesses pronouns with varying degrees of masculinity, the seme is characterised by rougher speech while the uke often uses soft, almost feminine speech.
+In Itsuki Kaname's manga Mede Shireru Yoru no Junjou (The Love of a Quiet Evening) the protagonists Kichou and Kagerou are both high level courtesans in a place that appears to be Kyoto's Gion Geisha district but brought into the present time.
+Being prostitutes meant for the pleasure of other men, both Kichou and Kagerou are extremely effeminate in appearance, long haired and elegant featured.
+When love grows between them it is Kichou who is the dominant partner, taking the lead in initiating all their dalliances.
+Despite being a courtesan, his speech is rougher than Kagerou's feminine high courtly speech, and it is in this that Kichou gives away his seme status.